Bee Swarm Removal Services For Tucson, Phoenix & Southern AZ

 If your property has had a series of bee problems and structural damage and public safety is a concern, you may want to consider a bee trapping program.
 A pheromone is used to lure bees away from structures and heavily trafficked areas in both of these services.

 The sticky surface of the trap does not allow the scout bees to leave the area and bring other colony members back to establish a hive.
 Scout traps are placed near a water source so that bees may be attracted or other areas prone to high activity.
 They are hung in a high location due to pheromone scents traveling down and out from the location.
 These traps are maintained on a monthly basis by our Bee Master Technicians.

 Commercial Swarm Trap System

-When a bee colony infests a structure, they quickly build honeycomb to preserve their major food source-which is honey.
-Each honeycomb removal is unique and a quite extensive process but Northwest specialists have the training and experience to properly handle honey comb removal.
+When a bee colony infests a structure, they quickly build a honeycomb to preserve their major food source-which is honey.
+Each honeycomb removal is unique and quite an extensive process, but Northwest specialists have the training and experience to properly handle honeycomb removal.